Skip to content

 Keep moving and eat well

 Keep an eye on your appetite.
-If you're finding it difficult to cook and manage big meals, try eating what you fancy little and often.
-Something is better than nothing.
-It's important to get enough energy and nutrients in your diet to avoid malnutrition.
+If you're finding it difficult to cook and manage big meals, try eating little and often.
+If you're struggling to eat enough, then it's better to eat a bit of what you fancy than nothing at all.

 Find out more about malnutrition on the Malnutrition Task Force website